 Motor bike rider in Abuja transporting detergents, signaling grassroot trade and distribution networks.
 Photographer: Samuel Okocha/234Digest

-The Nigerian Economic Summit Group (NESG) projects GDP growth of 5.5% in 2026, with foreign exchange reserves rising to $52 billion and inflation easing to 16%.
+The Nigerian Economic Summit Group (NESG) projects GDP growth of 5.5% in 2026, with foreign exchange reserves rising and inflation easing.
+But that is not enough.

-Minister of State for Finance Doris Uzoka-Anite told the National Economic Council that current growth rates are insufficient to reach the administration’s ambition.
+At the National Economic Council conference held on Monday, Minister of State for Finance Doris Uzoka-Anite told the gathering that current growth rates are insufficient to reach the administration’s ambition.

 To bridge the gap, the government is introducing “Investment Budgeting,” a framework designed to de‑risk projects and attract private capital at three to five times the scale of public spending.
 A $100 billion pool, she noted, could generate $278 billion to $400 billion in output.